ulario/kotaka/FHS.md

 All entries are to be kept in alphabetical order.

+Note: Kotaka is built upon the kernel library, which enforces directory constraints on compilable LPC source files.

+* lib - Any inheritable
+* obj - Any clonable
+* lwo - Any light-weight object

 ## Main

 This is the top level layout for the entire repository.